Dan0sz/host-webfonts-locally/readme.txt

 == Frequently Asked Questions ==

+= Why do my fonts load slow the first time? =

+That's because OMGF's download API is capturing the request and immediately downloading all the fonts.
+After the fonts are downloaded and the stylesheet is generated, the stylesheet will load just as fast as any other file request.

 = I don't know what I'm doing!
 Can you help? =

 Of course :) But first calm down and read this [comprehensive guide on how to configure OMGF](https://daan.dev/wordpress/host-google-fonts-locally/).
 If you have any questions afterwards, visit the [Support Forum](https://wordpress.org/support/plugin/host-webfonts-local).